abruzzi/patterns-for-state-management-in-react/README.md

 ![List native implementation](images/list-native.png)

+As depicted in the image above, you can click the "Select an item..." trigger to open the dropdown.
+Selecting a value from the list updates the displayed value and subsequently closes the dropdown menu.
+With the basic functionality in place, let's now shift our focus to a crucial enhancement: keyboard navigation.

 ## Implementing Keyboard Navigation

 Incorporating keyboard navigation within our dropdown list enhances the user experience by providing an alternative to mouse interactions.
 This is particularly important for accessibility and offers a seamless navigation experience on the web page.
 Let's explore how we can achieve this using the `onKeyDown` event handler.